draxcoin/draxcoin/README.md

-## DRAXCoin - The Delegated Relay for Anonymous Exchange Protocol
+## DRAXCoin - The Distributed Relay for Anonymous Exchange Protocol